facebookresearch/AVT/README.md

 If you use a different organization, you would need to edit the train/val dataset files, such as [`conf/dataset/epic_kitchens100/anticipation_train.yaml`](conf/dataset/epic_kitchens100/anticipation_train.yaml).
 The `root` property takes a list of folders where the videos can be found, and it will search through all of them in order for a given video.
+Note that we resized the EPIC videos to 256px height for faster processing; you can use [`sample_scripts/resize_epic_256px.sh`](sample_scripts/resize_epic_256px.sh) script for the same.

 ## Training and evaluating models

 The code uses `hydra 1.0` and `submitit` for configuration and launching jobs via SLURM.
-We provide a `launch.py` script that is wrapper around the training scripts and can run jobs locally or launch distributed jobs.
+We provide a `launch.py` script that is a wrapper around the training scripts and can run jobs locally or launch distributed jobs.

 ## Test/challenge submission